directvt/vtm/readme.md

 ### Tiling Window Manager

 Users can organize terminal windows by freely moving terminal windows and nesting them into the built-in tiling window manager.
 Grouping of terminal windows can be done either manually on the fly, or can be pre-configured using a configuration file.
-For details, see the [Settings](doc/settings.md) section.
+See [Settings](doc/settings.md) for details.

 ### Default Terminal Boost